Career Resources for LGBTQ Students

 How can I find information about policies that impact LGBTQ-identified persons on college and university campuses?

 The campus climate for LGBTQ-identified students, staff, and faculty varies among colleges and universities.
-The Campus Pride Index is a well-known resource for information about campus climate and policies that may impact your experience as a student or staff member at a university.
-Research campus policies and programs and services on a university’s website to get more insight.
+The Campus Pride Index is a well-known resource for information about campus climate and policies that may impact your experience as a university student or staff member.
+Research campus policies, programs and services on a university’s website to learn more.

-Do employers have to offer spousal and/or family benefits to LGBTQ employees?
+Do employers have to offer spousal or family benefits to LGBTQ employees?